Tilney has appointed a new chief executive after announcing that Peter Hall will step down.

 Chairman Will Samuel said of Hall: 'He has been responsible for the successful integration of the Tilney, Bestinvest, Ingenious and Towry businesses to create one of the leading wealth management firms with over £23 billion of client assets and an excellent reputation.'

 On Woodhouse's appointment, he added: 'We are delighted to welcome Chris to Tilney where his career and experience working with some of the UK’s most recognisable brands will bring real value to Tilney’s already strong market position.'

 Woodhouse added: 'Recent changes in in the landscape for pensions mean there is a need for high quality financial advice, investment management and guidance which puts the customer first.
 I believe there is a real opportunity for Tilney to deliver even greater value to customers and I look forward to working with the team as we enter the next exciting phase.'

-The firm also bolstered its Birmingham office with the appointment of financial planner Jane Garrick.
+It also bolstered its Birmingham office with the appointment of financial planner Jane Garrick.